PayFabric/APIs/PayFabric/Sections/ProcessGiftCardTransaction.md

 Create a Gift Card Transaction
 --------------------

-* `POST /transaction/create` will create and save a transaction with Gift Card to the PayFabric server based on the request JSON payload
+* `POST /transaction/create` will create and save a transaction with Gift Card into PayFabric based on the request JSON payload

 ###### Request for sale
 <pre>